THE ULTIMATE BACK WORKOUT GUIDE

 REVERSE SUPERMAN – LOW BACK

 - Starting position is lying face down on the floor with arms beside you, hands facing up toward the ceiling.

 - Squeeze your glutes as you lift your arms and legs simultaneously.

 - Rotate your shoulder blade in as hands turn toward the ground.
 Use a 2-3 second contraction for each rep.

 WHAT MAKES IT EFFECTIVE: This bodyweight exercise works the lower back with the glutes and lats… muscles it prefers to work with.
 Because this exercise is done with the arms behind the body, it incorporates the shoulder blades as well.

-The best exercise for back is the classic Barbell Deadlift.
+The best exercise for back muscle development is the classic Barbell Deadlift.
 It hits the traps, lats and lower back all in one exercise, and it can be overloaded to boost back development.